 Potty Train a boy!
-A little bit difficult job!
-Because the boys are very different than girls.
+A little bit messy and difficult job!
+The boys are very totally opposite and different than girls.
 The girls are so sweet and have a very cooperative nature.
 But we can’t say anything about boys.
 They are stubborn by nature.
 Not all, but 70% of the boys have a tough nature.

 It’s a time-consuming process.
-Potty train a boy needs a reasonable degree of cooperation and motivation from him and patience from you.
+Potty train a boy only needs two things- degree of cooperation and motivation from him and patience from you.
 It can be a frustrating experience for mom and kids too.
 It might be hard but not is impossible.

 How To Potty Train A Boy- With fewer efforts?